Trail

 Friends of the Five Wounds Trail is a group of residents of the Five Wounds/Brookwood Terrace neighborhoods and allies, including Save Our Trails, the Silicon Valley Bicycle Coalition and the San Jose Parks Foundation.
 We’ve succeeded in having the trail included in the city’s new general plan as parkland/open space and gaining recognition from the county.
 Now our goal is the acquisition of the trail lands and development of an urban trail that links San Jose’s creekside trails.
 We’re working with the city, county and VTA to achieve this.
 Our current focus is on county acquisition of the trail from East William Street to Shortridge Avenue or East San Fernando Street.
 Meanwhile, we’re caring for the future trail lands with semi-annual cleanups.

 We’re still waiting for the City of San José and VTA to sign off on the agreement for VTA to grant the City a no-cost easement for the railroad right-of-way.
-Since our last update, VTA has informed us that they will no longer be requiring the section of right-of-way from Whitton Avenue to E Santa Clara Street for construction staging.
-Once the FTA signs off on this latest development, VTA should be transferring to the City the section of right-of-way from E William Street to E Santa Clara Street.
+VTA will be transferring to the City the sections of right-of-way from E William Street to E Santa Clara Street and from E Julian Street to Lower Silver Creek.
+The section from E Santa Clara to E Julian Streets will be needed for BART construction staging and the Five Wounds Trail will be constructed through that section once BART construction is complete.
 Read more about this in San José Spotlight.

 The VTA Board of Directors approved a grant of $4.14 million for the development phases of master planning and design of the trail.
-Of the $4.14 million, the City is currently accessing $890,000 of the award to complete the master plan and the CEQA phase.
-After completing the master plan, City staff will then access more of the grant funds to complete the design phase.
+Of the $4.14 million, the City is currently accessing $890,000 of the award to complete the master plan and CEQA phases by March 2027.
+After this, staff will access more of the grant funds to complete the design phase.
 City staff will also be able to access a portion of the $4.14 million for right-of-way remediation.

-In the short term, as the trail project completes the master plan and CEQA phases over the next 1 -2 years, the City will host community meetings to share progress on the master plan.
+In the short term, as the trail project completes the master plan and CEQA phases through 2026, the City will host community meetings to share progress on the master plan.
 As those meeting dates are set, City staff will solicit input from Friends of Five Wounds Trail and the community-at-large.

 $4.14 million for Five Wounds Trail